brycebade/Bade-Bucks-App/README.md

 * Array methods like `find()` and iteration loops
 * State management between UI and data
 * Synchronizing frontend state with backend data

 ---

+### Challenges Faced

+One of the biggest challenges was keeping UI state synchronized between selected children, weeks, chore checkboxes, extra chores, and backend persistence without causing stale or incorrect calculations.

+---